 SDKs & Tooling

 Chidori ships as a single Rust binary.
-The Python SDK is a pure-stdlib HTTP client — no pip install, no native bindings.
-Tools live in .star files next to your agents.
+There are two SDKs — a TypeScript SDK (npm) and a Python SDK (pure stdlib, no deps) — both pure HTTP clients to a running chidori serve.
+Tools live in .ts files next to your agents.
 This page covers what you install and how the pieces fit together.

 Project layout